 Kalamazoo College seeks talented students from diverse backgrounds who are looking for the academic and personal challenges that are offered in a Kalamazoo College education.
-In determining admission, consideration is given to many different expressions of a student’s qualities and abilities: scholastic achievements, performance on standardized tests, extracurricular activities, and other experiences.
+In determining admission, consideration is given to many different expressions of a student's qualities and abilities: scholastic achievements, extracurricular activities, and other experiences.
+Standardized test scores (SAT and/or ACT scores) are not required.
 Admission is very selective and is offered to those applicants whose academic and personal qualities promise success.

 This program is designed only for those whose clear first-choice college is Kalamazoo.
-Students who are admitted under this program will be offered an estimate of financial assistance at the same time they learn of admission.
-This is a binding program, so the students admitted to Kalamazoo College under this program must pay a commitment deposit no later than January 15 or forfeit their offer of admission for the fall.
+The College offers Early Decision I and Early Decision II.
+Students who are admitted under Early Decision will either be offered an estimate of financial assistance at the same time they learn of admission or a full financial aid package depending on which Early Decision round is chosen.
+This is a binding admission program.
+If admitted, the applicant must withdraw applications to any other colleges or universities and submit an enrollment deposit to Kalamazoo College by the appropriate date.

 This program is designed for students who do not wish to be part of the early programs.
 Notification of admission decisions will be mailed at least 4 weeks in advance of the May 1 deadline for commitment deposits.